Bachelor's/Master's Combined Degree

 To be considered for admission into the combined program, applicants must submit a completed combined degree application to their admitting program.
 In addition, most programs require the submission of two letters of recommendation and official transcripts.

 Applicants should check with their admitting program for specific application requirement details.
-In all cases, applicants must have at least one quarter of undergraduate study remaining at the time of their enrollment in the combined degree program.
+In all cases, applicants must have at least one quarter of undergraduate study remaining at the time of their application to the combined degree program.

 Student status